Hybrid animals are born (or created) when two different but closely related animals are bred together.

 Coyotes and wolves reside together in the wild and can produce offspring known as coywolves or Wolfe.

-Coywolves often share similar characteristics with their parents’ physical appearance and size.
+Coywolves often share characteristics similar to those of their parents’ physical appearance and size.

 However, they are known to be more friendly, less aggressive, and cooperative and can reproduce.